 You’ve spent months learning and preparing for labor and the birth of your child, and then the moment comes: the birth is over and in your arms you have a tiny human who is beautiful, perfect… and entirely dependent on you.
 Preparing for your little one’s arrival goes well beyond setting up a crib or deciding on a diaper brand.
 As is often the case with the biggest events in life, the most important things aren’t really “things” at all but steps that you can take and connections you can make – including connections within yourself.
 Here are six things that you can do now to get ready for this new chapter of your life, beyond the birth.

-- Have self-care items ready.
 After months of not needing menstrual pads, it can be easy to forget to have these oh-so-necessary items ready when you arrive home.
 You may also want to have a sitz bath (which can be found relatively inexpensively online or at your local drug store) and herbal soaks or salves (also commercially available in drug stores and online) ready to help your body heal.
-Our Pinterest board has many different links with instructions on how to make soothing, frozen pads (aka “padsicles”) with witch hazel and aloe to help ease the discomfort of those early days.
+Pre-make soothing, frozen pads (aka “padsicles”) with witch hazel and aloe to help ease the discomfort of those early days.

-- Know your goals and how to achieve them.
 For example, many new mothers have a goal of breastfeeding, but don’t plan always ahead about how to best accomplish that.
 Rooming in and lots of skin-to-skin contact immediately and often, for example, have been shown as simple and effective ways to increase a mother’s chance of meeting her breastfeeding goals.
 Similarly, feeding your baby on demand rather than on a schedule will help to establish and maintain a healthy milk supply.
 Once you’ve identified your goals, make sure you understand how to best achieve them.
-(The Plumtree Baby's Breastfeeding booklet is a great resource to get you started.)
+(The Plumtree Baby's Settling In with Baby booklet is a great resource to get you started.)
 If you aren’t sure then ask for help or ideas from your care provider, a lactation consultant, or your pediatrician.

 Jennifer Stutzman, Freelance Writer